 There are special circumstances where warrants are not required.

 A skilled Kansas criminal defense attorney will review your discovery file to find where your rights may have been violated.
 In instances of violation the "Exclusionary Rule" may apply.
 Motions will then be filed with the court suggesting the fruits of the search/seizure (ex. drugs, sex crimes, etc.) should prevented from being used in your trial.
 Where successful, the lack of evidence may mean a dismissal of, or reduction in, the case against you.
 Let us help you.
-Call Attorney T. Morton today 913-602-7288.
+Call Attorney T. Morton NOW 913-602-7288.
+Payment plans are available.

 7500 College Blvd., Suite 500